 Empirical investigations of individual preferences for redistribution suggest that the above observation is germane to a fair appraisal of the median-voter view.
 A common finding from both survey and experimental evidence is that people often express a demand for redistribution that apparently contradicts their pecuniary self-interest.
-Correspondingly, several papers including Alesina and Giuliano (2010), Corneo and Grüner (2002), Dahlberg et al. (2012), Fong (2001), Höchtl et al. (2012), Klor and Shayo (2010), Luttmer, (2001), Luttmer and Singhal (2011), Shayo (2009) and Tyran and Sausgruber (2006) have found that preferences for redistribution are significantly affected by non-pecuniary motives.
+Correspondingly, several papers including Alesina and Giuliano (2010), Corneo and Grüner (2002), Dahlberg et al. (2012), Fong (2001), Höchtl et al. (2012), Klor and Shayo (2010), Luttmer (2001), Luttmer and Singhal (2011), Shayo (2009) and Tyran and Sausgruber (2006) have found that preferences for redistribution are significantly affected by non-pecuniary motives.
 Chief among them are concerns for justice, identity, and social status.
-Furthermore, individuals' attitudes towards redistribution have been found to depend on their beliefs about the costs inflicted by redistribution to the overall economy and on their perceptions of inequality and income mobility (Alesina and La Ferrara, 2005; Bernasconi, 2006; Engelhardt and Wagener, 2014; Osberg and Smeeding, 2006; Ravallion and Lokshin, 2000).
+Furthermore, individuals' attitudes toward redistribution have been found to depend on trust and their beliefs about the costs inflicted by redistribution to the overall economy, and on their perceptions of inequality and income mobility (Alesina and La Ferrara, 2005; Bernasconi, 2006; Cojocaru, 2014; Daniele and Geys, 2015; Engelhardt and Wagener, 2014; Kuziemko et al., 2015; Osberg and Smeeding, 2006; Ravallion and Lokshin, 2000; Yamamura, 2012, 2014).
 Those concerns and beliefs vastly differ across individuals and display no robust relationship to their wage rates or pre-tax incomes.

 In the current paper, we assess the empirical validity of the median-voter view on redistribution without imposing any a priori restriction on voters' preferences.
 We propose a novel way to look at the data which sidesteps the problem of identifying the median voter on the basis of its skills, preferences, and beliefs.
 Our strategy consists of directly eliciting the median voter's preference for redistribution from surveys.
 The dataset we use is representative of the adult population in a large number of countries - both democracies and non-democracies - in a number of years.
-A survey question in that dataset allows one to recover for each country and year the entire distribution of desired deviations from the
+A survey question in that dataset allows one to recover for each country and year the entire distribution of desired deviations from the amount of redistribution in the status quo.
+We use that information to ascertain whether the distributional preferences of the median voters are implemented and, if not, how they differ from actual redistribution.
+By comparing democracies with non-democracies, we then assess the distinctive ability of democracy to implement the will of the majority.